Bara Jagir

 Bara Jagir is a village in Shahkot in Jalandhar district of Punjab State, India.
 It is located 14 km from Shahkot, 22 km from Nakodar, 41 km from district headquarter Jalandhar and 177 km from state capital Chandigarh.
 The village is administrated by a sarpanch who is an elected representative of village as per Panchayati raj (India).

+Bara Jagir is the only village in India which has not conducted any elections to appoint Sarpanch since Independence of India (1947).
+The villagers use unanimous selection process to appoint a person as Sarpanch.
+Villagers agree on a single candidate, or other candidates withdraw their nominations, leading to the election of a Sarpanch without a contested vote.

 Transport

-Shahkot Malisian station is the nearest train station.
+Shahkot Malsian station is the nearest train station.
 The village is 81 km away from domestic airport in Ludhiana and the nearest international airport is located in Chandigarh also Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 98.6 km away in Amritsar.